oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 ## Resources

-As a next step, we recommend reading the [Getting Started tutorial](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode.test/src/com/oracle/truffle/api/bytecode/test/examples/GettingStarted.java), which introduces Bytecode DSL by implementing a simple interpreter.
+As a next step, we recommend reading the [Getting Started tutorial](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode.test/src/com/oracle/truffle/api/bytecode/test/examples/GettingStarted.java), which introduces the Bytecode DSL by implementing a simple interpreter.
-Afterward, consult the [User guide](UserGuide.md) and [Javadoc](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/bytecode/package-summary.html) for more technical details about Bytecode DSL.
+Afterward, consult the [User guide](UserGuide.md) and [Javadoc](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/bytecode/package-summary.html) for more technical details about the Bytecode DSL.

 In addition, there are several guides and tutorials which may be helpful:
 - [Optimization guide](Optimization.md)